punneke/Be-Interactive/README.md

 Greetings and welcome to the Be-Interactive Venice trip project!
 In this readme I will guide you through the various things that were involved in making this project, and I will give a short instruction as to how to setup this project for use on your own pc!
 But, first things first:

-This project was made with the idea that employee’s of Be-Interactive could visit the site and sign up for the Venice business trip planned later this year.
-Upon registration for the trip, said employee’s would receive a confirmation e-mail with the filled in data plus a link they could use to edit their filled in information.
+This project was made so that employee’s of Be-Interactive could visit the site and sign up for the Venice business trip planned later this year.
+Upon registration for the trip, said employee’s would receive a confirmation e-mail with the filled in info plus a link they could use to edit their filled in info.

 The project had the following requirements: